elsampsa/cutefront/docs/qtlike.rst

 .. image:: images/ballgame.png

-You can also try it also on-line in `here <https://elsampsa.github.io/cutefront/lib/base/ballplayer.html>`_
+You can also try it on-line in `here <https://elsampsa.github.io/cutefront/lib/base/ballplayer.html>`_

 Anatomy of a Widget
 -------------------